Episode 48: Marketers & Coffee – Author Conferences

 One tip for going to conferences is to be memorable.
 This could mean having a business card that stands out, handing out fun swag, or simply leaving an impression so that someone who meets you may tell their friends about you.
 But, if nothing else, find a way to communicate with the other authors you meet, either by exchanging information or business cards.
 But make sure to proofread those business cards to make sure your contact information is correct—don’t be like me and have the wrong email listed!
 And, as Craig says, make sure you talk to people, especially those you admire.

 A note to introverts: Conferences don’t have to be a scary, in-your-face type of event.
 Author conferences, especially self-publishing author conferences, are probably filled with other introverts.
 Introverted doesn’t necessarily mean shy or quiet, though.
-Sometimes it means we don’t want to deal with the usual small talk, like the weather.
+Sometimes it means we don’t want to deal with the usual small talk, like the weather or the best camping hatchets.
 A good ice-breaker at these conferences is to ask someone about their writing.
 More than likely, they are itching to tell someone about it.

 Some final tips: